CleverCloud/documentation/content/doc/addons/matomo.md

 By default, the QueudTracking plugin is enabled on Matomo instances, with a queue size of 25.
 This means that the plugin stores 25 visits in a queue before they appear in Matomo.
 This helps to prevent the server from receiving too many request at once.
-You can change the size of the queue in the settings of your matomo, the parameter to modify is `Number of requests that are processed in one batch`.
+You can change the size of the queue in your Matomo settings, by modifying the **Number of requests that are processed in one batch** parameter.

 ## Security and updates